Bucephalandra

 Bucephalandra is a genus of flowering plants in the family Araceae.
 There are 30 species of Bucephalandra which have been discovered in Borneo and have been formally described by S.Y.
 Wong and P.C.
 Boyce.
-Most of the species are found in Borneo.
+So far, all described species have only been recorded from Borneo.
 Bucephalandra are usually found growing as dense mats over stones or rocks in streams or rivers in moist tropical forest.